librz/learn-english/index.md

 Revamp: to make like new

 Doppelganer: Some lookalikes are hired to entertain at clubs and parties: they learn to sing like their doppelgänger so the crowd think they are getting the real thing.

+Cyclic: Interaction is a cyclic process in which two actors alternately listen, think and speak.